UniversalDependencies/udw26/program.md

 - **Format:** Papers are presented as oral or poster; this does not reflect quality but PC recommendations on the optimal method of presentation given the content.
 All non-archival papers are presented as posters.
 - **Oral presentations:** Each paper is allocated either **15 minutes** (12 minutes presentation + 3 minutes Q&A) or **20 minutes** (15 minutes presentation + 5 minutes Q&A), as indicated in the programme.
 Please respect timing.
-- **Posters:** A0 format, portrait orientation.
+- **Technical setup:** A laptop will be provided.
+Bring your slides on a USB stick (PDF, PPTX, or format compatible with the Chrome web browser) and upload them during the break before your session.
+- **Posters:** A0 format, vertical (portrait) orientation.
+Please mount your poster during the coffee break before your session using the provided materials, and remove it immediately after the session ends.
+The exact location of the poster area (either Area 1 or Area 2) is yet to be confirmed.
 - **Remote presentations:** As per LREC policy, presentations are in person.
 Remote is only possible in exceptional cases and for oral presentations.
-- **Technical setup:** A laptop will be provided.
-Bring your slides on a USB stick (PDF recommended) and upload them during the break before your session.